Events & Announcements

 Phoenix of Gaza XR is an interactive VR experience, capturing the untold stories of Gaza’s people and its transformation.
 Dive deep into the lives of those who endured and rebuilt.
 It’s more than VR — it’s a testament to resilience.
 The project includes hundreds of videos and images using 360-degree camera of daily activities in Gaza and the majority of historical places in the Gaza Strip before it was destroyed (about 80% of the Gaza Strip has been destroyed since October 7, 2023).
 The material includes images and videos of historical monuments, cultural sites, public squares, universities, schools, cafes, streets, agricultural areas, parks, beach, markets, and amusement places.
 This is in addition to capturing Palestinian culture through weddings, stitching workshops, dabke (traditional dance), palm harvesting, clay and pottery making, and other hand-made professions

-Join us for a panel session that we are hosting at Immersive Tech Week in Rotterdam on “10 years of the empathy machine: Where are we headed?”
+On December 5, 2024 we hosted a panel at Immersive Tech Week in Rotterdam on “10 years of the empathy machine: Where are we headed?”

 Since the mid-2010s, humanitarian organisations and Big Tech have embraced Virtual Reality for immersive storytelling.
 Chris Milk’s 2015 TED talk popularised VR as the “ultimate Empathy Machine”, which for humanitarians became a promise to re-engage audiences.
 However, scholars also criticised this techno-utopian vision, arguing it offers a superficial solution to complex issues and fosters self-centred empathy.

-This panel will analyse a decade of Empathy Machine VR, its criticisms, post-pandemic evolution, and potential ways forward.
+This panel analysed a decade of Empathy Machine VR, its criticisms, post-pandemic evolution, and potential ways forward.

 On April 19th, 2024, Utrecht University hosted the seminar “VR for Good,” bringing together VR researchers, practitioners, and industry leaders in the Netherlands.
 The event aimed to map the current VR landscape, discuss ongoing projects, and build a community of practice focused on using VR for societal benefit.
 Participants critically examined the potentials and pitfalls of addressing societal issues through immersive technologies, sharing challenges and approaches to foster interdisciplinary perspectives on using VR for good.
 This blog provides a brief recap of the speakers’ talks and the conversations that ensued.